Flex is the all-in-one toolkit to manage, monitor, and learn about your Flink resources.

 You can configure Flex with a ConfigMap of environment variables as follows:

-See the Kubernetes documentation on configuring all key value pairs in a config map as environment variables for more information.
+For general guidance, see the Kubernetes documentation on configuring all key-value pairs in a ConfigMap as environment variables.

 Follow the notes instructions to set the $POD_NAME variable and configure port forwarding to the Flex UI.